 Shadow a Hawk for Hosts (Alumni & Employer Professionals)

 If you are interested in participating in this program and would like to host a student to shadow you for the day, please complete the form at the link below.
 The coordinator will then follow up with next steps in the process.
 If you would like additional information please contact Amanda Muzi, Internship Specialist, at firstname.lastname@example.org.

 Shadow a Hawk for Students

 The value of a shadow experience can provide insight into a future career path and how it reflects your talents and interests, show the various attributes in choosing a career path, and allow you to gain further understanding of your personal and professional goals.

-Interested sophomore year students must view a mandatory Shadow a Hawk Overview via webinar beginning in late August, at the end of the webinar a link will be sent to complete an application.
+Interested sophomore year students must view a mandatory Shadow a Hawk Overview via webinar (link below), after completing the webinar an email will be sent to complete an application.
 Students that are accepted into the program must also attend an orientation before being matched with a host.